-If the Republican Party is to retake power at a time when America’s demographics, labor market and social norms are undergoing profound changes, we believe it must relax its attitudes about such issues as gay rights and immigration and tailor its economies policies to the concerns of the middle class.
+If the Republican Party is to retake power at a time when America’s demographics, labor market and social norms are undergoing profound change, we believe it must relax its attitudes about such issues as gay rights and immigration and tailor its economies policies to the concerns of the middle class.
 Some in the party recognize as much; others cling to what worked in the past.
-It’s a discussion we’ll be following — and contributing to — here.

 If, as expected, Hillary Clinton humiliates Donald Trump in America’s presidential election next week, Republicans must quickly stamp out his nativist insurgency — or risk a hostile takeover by his supporters.